Haas F1 Team: 2019 season

-The team took on Rich Energy as a title sponsor for 2019.
-This was part of the activation of a multi-year title sponsorship deal with Rich Energy, a British energy drink company that was previously linked to purchasing Force India.
-The team also retained their 2018 driver line up for 2019 consisting of Grosjean and Magnussen for the third consecutive year.
-Haas' challenger for the 2019 season was the VF-19.
+The team retained their 2018 driver line up for the third consecutive year, consisting of Grosjean and Magnussen.
+The team also took on Rich Energy as a title sponsor for 2019 as part of the activation of a multi-year title sponsorship deal with Rich Energy, a British energy drink company that was previously linked to an attempted to purchase Force India.